apache/carbondata-site/src/site/markdown/dml-operation-on-carbondata.md

     column2:dictionaryFilePath2')
     ```

-    NOTE: ALL_DICTIONARY_PATH and COLUMNDICT can't be used together.
+    NOTE: ALL_DICTIONARY_PATH and COLUMNDICT can not be used together.

 - **DATEFORMAT:** Date format for specified column.